 Since 2002, Executive Aircraft Maintenance (EAM) has significantly grown their aviation maintenance business achieving numerous milestones along the way.
-Today, EAM supports over a thousand customers located in 24 countries, from six locations in Scottsdale, Phoenix and Glendale, AZ, and Anchorage, AK.
+Today, EAM supports customers located in 24 countries, from locations in Scottsdale and Phoenix, Arizona.

 |2016||• Three additional EAM technicians received PT6 Maintenance Training.

 • EAM received Garmin Platinum Award for sixth consecutive year (2010-2015).

 • EAM participated in the Alaska Air Carriers Association annual convention & trade show.

 • Glendale Aero Services (GAS) receives Cirrus 6-year and 12-year parachute re-packing and ballistic rocket replacement certification.

 • EAM completes Honeywell AeroVue avionics development.

 • Glendale Aviation Services (GAS) celebrates 5-year anniversary on May 1st.

 • EAM received Garmin Platinum Award for fifth year in a row (2010-2014).